-- Is your state or local system seeking to have people with disabilities live in more integrated community-based settings? - Is your state helping people with disabilities move into the community as part of a Transition Plan related to Home and Community Based Services? - Is your state administering the Money Follows the Person Program?
-Are there people with disabilities living in nursing homes who want to move back to their community? - Are there local service providers in your area seeking affordable housing for people with disabilities who may be living in institutional or other segregated settings or who are homeless? - Are there state or county waiting lists for community-based housing and services for people with mental illness, developmental or other disabilities?
+- Is your state seeking to have PWD live in more integrated communitybased settings? - Is your state helping PWD move into the community as part of a Transition Plan related to Home and Community Based Services? - Is your state administering the Money Follows the Person Program?
+Are there PWD living in nursing homes who want to move back to their community? - Are there local service providers in your area seeking affordable housing for PWD who may be living in institutional or other segregated settings or who are homeless? - Are there state or county waiting lists for community-based housing and services for people with mental illness, developmental or other disabilities?
 People being newly served off these waiting lists - such as, a person with a disability living with an aging parent who dies - may be "at risk" of institutionalization.